List of Legends of Tomorrow characters: Nate Heywood / Steel

 Dr. Nathaniel "Nate" Heywood (portrayed by Nick Zano; seasons 2–7) is a historian whose grandfather was Henry Heywood, Sr. / Commander Steel, a member of the Justice Society of America.
-He is given an experimental serum in order to save his life, and develops the ability to transform his body into steel.
+He is given an experimental serum to save his life, and develops the ability to transform his body into steel.

 In season two, he begins dating Amaya, but they break up at the end of season three when Amaya returns to 1942 Zambesi.
 In season four, he joins the Time Bureau under Ava and his father Hank.
 He also begins dating Zari.
 After Neron kills Hank, Nate honors his father's dream by opening Heyworld, where he sacrifices himself to defeat Neron.
 In the afterlife, Nate meets his father again before the Legends revive him using Tabitha's magical staff, but this changes the timeline and replaces Zari with Behrad.
-In season five, Nate finds Zari (Zari Tarazi) again in the new 2042, but she doesn't remember him.
+In season five, Nate finds Zari (Zari Tarazi) again in the new 2042, but she does not remember him.
 However, the original Zari (Zari Tomaz) lives on in the Wind Totem, and by season six, the two Zaris are able to swap out from time to time, allowing Nate to resume his relationship with Tomaz.

 In season seven, he makes plans to move into the Wind Totem.
 This happens after a trip to 1916 after mustard gas neutralized his powers as he was saving Alun Thomas, retiring from the team.

 He is based on the DC Comics character of the same name.